kylelee417/AI_Data_Science_Portfolio/README.md

   <img src="VAE/generated.png" width="60%" class="center">

-Now let's look at the newly generated 10 x 10 images from the decoder model.
+Now let's look at the newly generated 10 x 10 images from the decoder model in 2 laten dimensions.
 Even though there was a high 62% loss, there were noticeable changes in the hair portion as the sampling points shift to the right.
 For more information understanding theories behind VAE, refer to a well summarized [Jeremy Jordan][11]'s blog.
 </p>